 While the increased level of support planned for the Educational Facilities Program (\$550 million planned annually) will provide much needed funding to address the significant needs of over 1,800 aging academic buildings and SUNY's vast infrastructure, the \$550 million planned for each of the next four years will be subject to annual appropriation by the Executive and the Legislature.
-In addition, the planned level of new support, as well as prior year unspent appropriations totaling \$2.1 billion, must be accommodated within significantly reduced annual spending limits established in the 2018-19 State Five-Year Capital Program & Financing Plan.
-Managing the disbursements associated with this level of appropriation, while meeting the reduced annual spending limits depicted in the following chart, will require careful monitoring and a renewed focus on accurate modeling and predicting project disbursements to ensure minimal disruption to the capital program.
+In addition, the planned level of new support, as well as prior year unspent appropriations totaling \$2.3 billion, must be accommodated within annual spending limits established in the 2019-20 State Five-Year Capital Program & Financing Plan.
+Managing the disbursements associated with this level of appropriation, while meeting the annual spending limits will require careful monitoring and a renewed focus on accurate modeling and predicting project disbursements to ensure minimal disruption to the capital program.

-The reduced spending limits are directly influenced by limited and diminishing State bonding capacity under the State Debt Reform Act of 2000.
+The annual spending limits are directly influenced by the State's limited bonding capacity under the State Debt Reform Act of 2000.
+For 2019-20 through 2023-24 annual spending is capped at \$600 million per year.